 The department is excited to announce the New B. A. Physics Major (enrollment beginning Fall 2017), in addition to the versatile B. S. Physics Major and the B. A. Physics-Teaching Major.

-The Department of Physics offers major programs in two baccalaureate areas: the Bachelor of Science and the Bachelor of Arts Physics Teaching.
+The Department of Physics offers three undergraduate programs: Bachelor of Science Physics, Bachelor of Arts Physics, and Bachelor of Arts Physics Teaching.
 All Physics students must complete an additional 38 hours of Liberal arts core courses, as well as a certain number of freely chosen electives, in addition to their major requirements.

-Students in either the B.S.
+Students in the B.S.
+Physics Major, B.A.
 Physics Major or the B.A.
 Physics–Teaching Major who perform significant research during their undergraduate career may be invited by the department to participant in honors thesis research.
 Students must undertake 4 hours of Undergraduate Research (PHYSICS 3000) and, during their senior year, complete one hour of Senior Thesis.

 Students in the B.S.
 Physics Major can also participate in the Physics/Engineering Dual-Degree Program.
-This program leads to a a B.S.
+This program leads to a B.S.
 Physics Major degree from the University of Northern Iowa and a B.S.
-Engineering degree from The University of Iowa (UI) or Iowa State University (ISU).
-This program requires approximately three years of attendance at UNI followed by approximately two years of attendance at UI or ISU.
-This program is an excellent opportunity for those students who want to combine the benefits of direct faculty interaction at UNI with the robust engineering programs of UI or ISU.
+Engineering degree from Iowa State University (ISU) or The University of Iowa (UI).
+This program requires approximately three years of attendance at UNI followed by approximately two years of attendance at ISU or UI.
+This program is an excellent opportunity for those students who want to combine the benefits of direct faculty interaction at UNI with the robust engineering programs of ISU or UI.